squareops/road-to-devops/Level-1/M7-Docker/README.md

 # Module 7: Containerization

-This module includes all the containerization tools being used in DevOps.
-Starting from docker concepts and then moving to Kubernetes.
+This module includes all the containerization tools being used in DevOps i.e starting with the Docker Concepts and then moving on with the Hands-on deployment with Dockerfile

 | Lecture |   Description  |
 |---------|----------------|